Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Richard B. Shane - JPMorgan Securities LLC

 I agree with you.
 We think what you guys did was you made significant investments in 2015 and 2016 that are going to come to fruition.
-We're starting to see now we think it continues through 2018.
+We're starting to see it now, we think it continues through 2018.
 But at the same time, it does appear that whereas you were growing probably 2x the industry 18 months ago, you're growing 75% of the industry today.
 And so beyond the seasoning that you're talking about, which again, is virtuous, I'm wondering if there are going to be other impacts we should be thinking about in terms of either tighter underwriting or lower expenses?

 Richard D. Fairbank - Capital One Financial Corp.

-Well, I mean, the expense story I think you've watched it play out, and we are continuing to drive efficiency both from growth and from, frankly, just good old-fashioned old-school squeezing out of being very cost efficient, as well as what I might call new school efficiency, which is really related to leveraging – in many ways, transforming how we work, how we leverage technology for our customers and for our companies.
+Well, I mean, the expense story I think you've watched it play out, and we are continuing to drive efficiency both from growth and from, frankly, just good old-fashioned old-school squeezing out of and being very cost efficient, as well as what I might call new school efficiency, which is really related to leveraging – in many ways, transforming how we work, how we leverage technology for our customers and for our companies.
 So, those are certainly good guys over time.

 Let me also just say one other thing about the industry growth and you may remember along the way I've been calling out from time to time, hey, we're in a period where there's – I remember in 2014, we said I just want to point out there's – we have an unusually high amount of line increases, because there had been some deferral of line increase in the couple of years prior to that.
 And so there's always kind of two growth stories that play out for any company.